andytudhope/merrymerkle.africa/README.md

 The school really, really needs this donation campaign.
 They'll be opening a high school next year and, so far, have no donors for it.
 It is completely funded by donations due to the, frankly, shocking nature of education in rural South Africa and so this project being a success is really important for them

 You'll get to spend a week in the most beautiful part of South Africa (which is really saying something) having magical beach bonfires, building classrooms, meeting kids, listening to beautiful songs and generally making a small difference.
 I can't think of anything better...

+## Testing The Site Locally

+Make sure you have node.js installed first.

+1. Open Terminal and navigate to the project root directory,
+2. Run `npm install`,
+3. Run `./node_modules/.bin/gulp build`,
+4. In another terminal, run `./node_modules/.bin/hexo serve`,
+5. This prevents the need for any global installs, and will allow you to have live reloading for any changes you are making.